AppImage/docs.appimage.org/source/introduction/concepts.rst

 There are also **experimental** tools that try to use an old version of ``glibc`` when compiling on a new system (`1 <https://github.com/AppImage/AppImageKit/tree/stable/v1.0/LibcWrapGenerator>`_, `2 <https://github.com/wheybags/glibc_version_header>`_, `3 <https://github.com/sulix/bingcc>`_), but they don't always work and as they only adapt ``glibc`` and not other expected core libraries, the application might still crash when referencing a different core library.

-.. _appimage-specification:

 AppImage specification
 ----------------------

-The term *AppImage* does not refer to some software project, but is actually a standard specified in the :ref:`AppImage specification <ref-appimage-specification>`.
+The term *AppImage* does not refer to some software project, but is actually a standard specified in the :ref:`AppImage specification <appimage-specification>`.
 There also is a :ref:`reference implementation <reference-implementation>` that confirms to the specification.

 |specification_advantage|